ezsystems/ezpublish-legacy/doc/bc/5.90/php7.md

 ## PHP 7.2 support

-Starting with 2019.03 release, issues on PHP 7.2 and PHP 7.3 has been fixed, but in your own code you'll ideally also need to handle some of this.
+Starting with the 2019.03 release, issues happening on PHP 7.2 and PHP 7.3 have been fixed, but in your own code you'll also need to handle some of those.

-Most notably is `Warn when counting non-countable types` added in PHP 7.2.
+Most notable is the `Warn when counting non-countable types` change, added in PHP 7.2.

-To hande this across all supported PHP versions, we intropduced use of [symfony/polyfill-php73](https://github.com/symfony/polyfill-php73) package, witch backports PHP 7.3's function [is_countable](https://www.php.net/is_countable).
+To handle this across all supported PHP versions, we introduced use of [symfony/polyfill-php73](https://github.com/symfony/polyfill-php73) package, witch backports PHP 7.3's function [is_countable](https://www.php.net/is_countable).

-Here is an example of changes you might need to do in your own code around this:
+Here is an example of changes you might need to apply in your own code to work around that:

 ```diff
 diff --git a/kernel/common/eztemplatedesignresource.php b/kernel/common/eztemplatedesignresource.php